hassan-attar/My-Portfolio-website/README.md

 - **Component-Based Architecture:** Each section of the website is componentized, enabling seamless integration and easy maintenance.
 This modular approach makes it simple to update or expand individual sections without affecting the entire website.

+- **Sentry for logging Client Errors:** This website will get a log of the client errors for debugging purposes and make sure that the visitors will have an error free experience.

 ## Using This Code for Your Portfolio

 Feel free to use the codebase of this portfolio website as a template for your own portfolio site.
 I encourage developers to learn from and build upon this project.
 However, I kindly request that you follow these guidelines: